millenomi/ActivityKit/README.md

 To create a new activity, subclass the `ILActivity` class and override its `-main` method to start the job you want the activity to do.
 Activity code invoked by this kit always executes on the main thread.
 Your subclass's code must invoke its own `-end` method when the activity finishes — either within `-main` or later, asynchronously.

 To run an activity, create a new `ILActivitiesSet` and add it to the set.
 An activity starts as soon as it's added.
 You can also use the `-start` method on the activity itself — this will add the activity to the shared `ILActivitiesSet` instance.
-You can query the `ILActivitiesSet` for all running activities and even produce live queries you can monitor with KVO.
+You can access the `ILActivitiesSet`'s properties to retrieve all running activities and even produce live queries you can monitor with KVO.

 ## Activities vs. `NSOperation`s